tanhauhau/sveltekit-workshop-cityjs-2024/README.md

 To make sure you have the best development experience, do install:
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Svelte for VS Code extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode)

-### Cloudinary

-We will be building a photo album app using [Cloudinary](https://cloudinary.com) APIs.

-You can sign up for a free account and check out [their APIs](https://cloudinary.com/developers).